 This course is organized in two parts.
 The first part focuses on routing algorithms (unicast and multicast) and routing protocols, for both intra-and inter-domain environments.
 The second part focuses on the most important functions and algorithms implemented in a modern network device (router, switch).
 In addition, an overview of the architecture of a modern network device and of the common network processor architectures will be given.
+Finally, new topics such as Software-Defined Networks and Network Functions Virtualization will be briefly presented.

 The course is taught in Italian, although most of the documentation is in English.